oamg/leapp-report-analyzer/README.md

 ## Usage

 You can use the Leapp Report Analyzer with either individual Leapp report JSON files or a directory containing multiple JSON files.
-The following arguments are required:
+Using one of the following arguments is required:
 - `-f / --input-files`: One or more Leapp report JSON files to be analyzed (e.g., `-f report1.json report2.json`).
-Not required if `-d` is used.
 - `-d / --input-directory`: A directory containing Leapp report JSON files to be analyzed (e.g., `-d reports_directory`).

-Not required if `-f` is used.
+Output arguments are optional:
 - `-o / --output-json`: The output JSON file to store the grouped data (e.g., `-o output.json`).
+Default: `leapp_report_analysis.json`
 - `-t / --output-html`: The output HTML file to store the tables with grouped data (e.g., `-t output.html`).
+Default: `leapp_report_analysis.html`

 For more detailed information, run:
 ```bash